Irish Pubs in Las Vegas provide a fun, differentiated atmosphere when compared to their non-Irish peers.

-As people frequently seek out Irish bars in Las Vegas, we thought it would be fun to put together a directory of options both on the Strip, and on Fremont Street.
+As people frequently seek out Irish bars in Las Vegas, I thought it would be fun to put together a directory of options both on the Strip, and on Fremont Street.

 Irish Pubs On The Strip

-Of course, we recommend ordering from Nine Fine Irishmen’s “Traditions” menu which features items like Bangers, Fish & Chips, and Shepherd’s Pie served out of a literal bucket.
-Items on their “Traditions” menu average about $20.
+Of course, I recommend ordering from Nine Fine Irishmen’s “Traditions” menu which features items like Bangers, Fish & Chips, and Shepherd’s Pie served out of a literal bucket.

 Ri Ra at Mandalay Bay: Emulating the feel of an Irish pub from the mid-1800s, Ri Ra leverages materials and decor that have been sourced from Ireland.

-Food options are also surprisingly affordable for a restaurant on the strip with items like Shepherd’s Pie, Bangers and Mash, Corned Beef and Cabbage, and Beef and Guinness stew all costing less than $20.
+Food options are also surprisingly affordable for a restaurant on the strip with items like Shepherd’s Pie, Bangers and Mash, Corned Beef and Cabbage, and Beef and Guinness stew – Most of which land at a sub $25 price point.

 Second, they are one of the few bars in Las Vegas with beer pong.